rv3rse/Discord-skate-bot/README.md

 .Advancedline - This gives a random advanced line.
 E.g: Forward kickflip ~ Manual revert.

 I am going to add more features to this bot and I hope you enjoy!

+<b>DISCLAIMER: You need to remove the "-example" from the Skate-bot-settings-example.json title.</b>